OBOFoundry/OBOFoundry.github.io/docs/DevelopmentGuidelines.md

 ### Releases

 - (DISCUSS) Keep your edit file (the file you change on a regular basis) and your release files strictly separate
-- (DISCUSS.
-Also check what is considered the main release file.
-Reasoned?)
-Imports should be merged into the main release file

 ### Social